codeandjoy/SGE/src/Universe/README.md

 # Universe

-"Universe" is the main engine class that organizes all functionality in the main engine loop.
+`Universe` is the main engine class that organizes all functionality in the *main engine loop*.

 The order of processing in the main loop can be illustrated as follows: